What Are Meta Keywords?

-Back in 1995, when there was no Google, AltaVista and Infoseek were the popular web search engines.
+Back in 1995, when there was no Google, AltaVista, and Infoseek were the popular web search engines.
 The web was just blooming at that time and it was innocent.
 Hence the Meta Keywords tag was used as a ranking factor by search engines at that time.

-Web masters realised that Meta Keywords tag was a convenient place to stuff the keywords as it was invisible to the users.
+Webmasters realized that Meta Keywords tag was a convenient place to stuff the keywords as it was invisible to the users.
 It was something like you would ask Google (later when Google was established) to rank you for whatever keyword you wanted.
 Hence people started using this tag effectively.

 Are They Extinct Now?

 Meta keywords were once big players in SEO.
-As web started becoming more popular and commercial, people started stuffing the tag with irrelevant keywords, just because those keywords were trending and would help in bringing lots of viewers.
-Since meta tags were too easy to spam with and were overused, almost all search engines discouraged the usage of this tags.
+As the web started becoming more popular and commercial, people started stuffing the tag with irrelevant keywords, just because those keywords were trending and would help in bringing lots of viewers.
+Since meta tags were too easy to spam with and were overused, almost all search engines discouraged the usage of these tags.
 Even before Google, it was Alta Vista which considered this keyword spamming as a Black Hat technique and stopped using Meta keywords as a ranking factor in 2002.